 You can create plants for free by dividing the perennials that you already have, and spring is the perfect time to do it.
 It is also good for the health of the plant, cutting out woody or congested centres, and splitting the new growth to make new plants.

 Position your new plants so that they are naturally dotted throughout your flowerbed.
 This repetition creates rhythm and cohesion, letting your eye be drawn through the space.
 If you have a large border, put three or even five of the same plant together so you are planting in blocks which keeps to the scale and proportion of the space.
 Any spare plants can be shared with a friend or neighbour – you could even do a plant swap which introduces more varieties into your garden for free.

 Designing your garden to have an area for growing vegetables is something I would recommend if you have the space.
 It saves on your weekly food shop, as well as creating an enormous sense of satisfaction for the grower, and is a good activity to get children interested in gardening.
 It is also a chance to experiment with more unusual or heritage varieties that may not be grown commercially.

-It is not just vegetables that you can grow however, do not forget about fruit – plums, apples, rhubarb, soft fruit, and berries all do very well in our Scottish climate and can be costly to buy each week from the supermarket.
-If space is limited then training fruit trees to grow in espalier or step over form is a very productive way to have high yields in a limited space, and looks great from a design perspective too, creating a living fence to zone an area.
+However, it is not just vegetables that you can grow, do not forget about fruit – plums, apples, rhubarb, soft fruit, and berries all do very well in our Scottish climate and can be costly to buy each week from the supermarket.
+If space is limited, then training fruit trees to grow in espalier or step over form is a very productive way to have high yields in a limited space and looks great from a design perspective too, creating a living fence to zone an area.
 Soft fruit can also be grown as cordons which restricts the space they take up.